GuruCharan94/gurucharan94.github.io/_posts/2019-06-23-performance-accessibility-security tests for your website with google lighthouse audits.md

   - Web
 tags:
   - Accessibility
+  - SEO
+  - Security
-excerpt: "This post shows you how to check your website for accessibility issues and fix them with Google LightHouse"
+excerpt: "This post shows you how to check your website for accessibility, performance and security issues and fix them with Google LightHouse"
 ---

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) is an open-source tool for auditing performance,accessibility and SEO of your web-pages.
 You give Lighthouse a URL to audit, it runs a series of audits against the page, and then it generates a report on how well the page did.